levelsslevel/using-ai-explorer/README.md

 # using-ai-explorer
-some ai-generated codes to use for small unneceesary quizes after each video and other trivial things
+some ai-generated codes to use for small unneceesary quizzes after each video and other trivial things